Pharmacotherapeutic group: antiviral drug.

 Symptoms

-Acyclovir is only partially absorbed in the gastrointestinal tract.
-Generally, no toxic effects have been reported with an occasional single dose of acyclovir up to 20 g.
-When repeated oral doses exceeding the recommended doses over several days, gastrointestinal (nausea, vomiting) and nervous system disorders (headache and confusion) have been observed.
-Sometimes neurological effects such as seizures, coma may be observed.
+Acyclovir is only partially absorbed from the gastrointestinal tract.
+As a rule, no toxic effects have been reported with a random single dose of acyclovir up to 20 g.
+With repeated oral doses over several days of doses exceeding the recommended ones, disturbances from the gastrointestinal tract (nausea, vomiting) and nervous system (headache and confusion) were observed.
+Sometimes neurological effects such as seizures and coma may occur.

 Treatment

-Patients need close medical monitoring to detect possible symptoms of intoxication.
-Acyclovir is excreted by hemodialysis, so hemodialysis may be used to treat overdose.
+Patients require careful medical monitoring to identify possible symptoms of intoxication.
+Acyclovir is eliminated from the body by hemodialysis, so hemodialysis can be used to treat overdose.

 ---|---|